 Horizontal CNC Rotary Tables.
 The HHR Series, horizontal CNC rotary tables, is offered with a table top of 500mm square.
 It can be integrated into the machine’s control or as an indexer with TJR’s Single Axis Controller.
 Designed specifically and solely for horizontal mounting, these tables can bear heavy weights for large workpieces.

-Rotary Table Accessories: We maintain a stock of the most popular accessories for Ganro rotary tables and indexers, including tailstocks and indexer controls.
+Rotary Table Accessories.
+We maintain a stock of the most popular accessories for TJR rotary tables and indexers, including tailstocks and indexer controls.
 And with worldwide connections and resources, if we don’t have the accessories you need on hand, we can find them.

 CNC Indexing & Feeding Technologies offers a wide range of TJR rotary tables.
 However, many are unclear about what rotary tables can do for their business, as well as how they work in CNC machining.
 First, let’s consider the basics about a rotary table and how it works in the machining and manufacturing processes.

 What is a Rotary Table and What Does It Do?

 Milling and other industrial processes require cutting and shaping, usually with a high degree of precision.
 This creates the need for computer-guided systems that can create workpieces, prototypes or tools for companies on demand.
 The process is expedited, reducing or removing the need for large assembly line staff or other hand crafters.

 In many cases, the work pieces created through CNC machining would be impossible without computer assistance.
 The code used to communicate between the CNC machine and computer software is specialized.
-Older machines, or manual-controlled machines, used hard wired controllers.
+Older machines, or manual machines, used hard wired controllers.
 However, new CNC machines rely on modern devices like CDs, USB drives, networks and so on.

 A lathe or milling machine requires its own set of parts to work sufficiently.
 For example, an indexing head is needed to allow circular shaping.
 The indexing element allows the piece to be rotated at an angle or even divided into sections.